 Historically, the Opportunity Fund has supported an intramural middle school futsal league, a district-wide literacy program, and Red Cross CPR certifications for high school students.

-Today, the fund supports diverse opportunities for students, including swim lessons, Arts in Education, music and athletic fee waivers, and scholarships for after-school care.
+Today, the fund supports diverse opportunities for students, including swim lessons, Arts in Education, SECRETS, music and athletic fee waivers, and scholarships for after-school care.
 In 2025, with support from the Farmer’s Conservation Alliance, HRCEF created Little Steps, Big Dreams, a program to help families of kindergartners start a 529 College Savings plan.

 Use the menu links to explore current Opportunity Fund programs.
 All Opportunity Fund initiatives are funded by HRCEF and managed by the school district.
 If you have questions about how these programs can benefit your student, please contact your school staff.